awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 ## Supported Directory Attributes<a name="supporteddirectoryattributes"></a>

-The following table provides the full list of AWS Managed Microsoft AD directory attributes that are supported and which can be mapped to user attributes in AWS SSO\.
+The following table lists all AWS Managed Microsoft AD directory attributes that are supported and that can be mapped to user attributes in AWS SSO\.

 ****